WinVector/Examples/LogisticOmit/margin_recovery.md

 </tbody>
 </table>

-However, under their independence assumption they can estimate it from their observations as follows.
+However, under the independence assumption they can estimate it from their pooled observations as follows.

 ``` r
 # estimate x1 x2 distribution from d1 and d2